 So I would say the most important thing, and I do this in all of my classes and I’m teaching a class—an advanced class now for people who have taken my first course—where we’re going to go back and revisit the color wheel, but with a new pair of eyes, a new sensibility.
 Because the color wheel can be a great indicator as to certain basic precepts.

-For example, we know that complementary colors (spelled with an “e”) are directly across from each other on the color wheel.
+For example, we know that complementary colors are directly across from each other on the color wheel.
 Now, what we know about that is that they’re called “complementary” because they complete each other.
 That means that your red is never going to seem redder than when it is placed next to a green.
 These are opposite each other on the color wheel.
 Now, I know the first thing that people will think about is the Christmas tree colors.
 “Oh my goodness.
 Who would use that unless it’s Christmas?”

 But, if you’re a colorist, you immediately think, okay, what variations of red am I talking about.
 Could that be a pink or a rose?
 And what shade of green?
 Is it blue-green, a turquoise kind of green, or is it a yellow-green that we’re talking about?
 Well, it could be any of the above.